 Hola Kita!

-Background: Shortage of skilled workers in childcare
+Background: Shortage of Skilled Workers in Child Day Care

-Hola Kita!" aims to attract Spanish professionals with a university degree in education to the German labor market and gradually integrate them into the German childcare system.
+“Hola Kita!” aims to attract Spanish professionals with a university degree in early childhood education to the German labor market and gradually integrate them into the German childcare system.

-Benefits for all involved
+Benefits for All Involved

 For Spanish professionals: